clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/4-exercise-create-configure-azure-load-balancer.md

 ## Clean up resources

-   >**Note**: Remember to remove any newly created Azure resources that you no longer use.
+   > [!NOTE]  Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not see unexpected charges.

 1. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.